onshape-public/onshape-clients/python/docs/OpenAPIApi.md

 with onshape_client.oas.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = onshape_client.oas.OpenAPIApi(api_client)
-    file_type = 'JSON' # str | The type of file to return.
-Defaults to JSON. (optional) if omitted the server will use the default value of 'JSON' excluded_tags = 'excluded_tags_example' # str | If an operation contains an excluded tag, it is not returned from this endpoint. (optional) included_tags = 'included_tags_example' # str | Return only operations with tags included in includedTags. (optional) include_deprecated = True # bool | Include deprecated endpoints. (optional) documentation_status = ['documentation_status_example'] # [str] | Only return endpoints that have the specified document status.
+    excluded_tags = 'excluded_tags_example' # str | If an operation contains an excluded tag, it is not returned from this endpoint. (optional) included_tags = 'included_tags_example' # str | Return only operations with tags included in includedTags. (optional) include_deprecated = True # bool | Include deprecated endpoints. (optional)
+documentation_status = ['documentation_status_example'] # [str] | Only return endpoints that have the specified document status.
 Default is to return all the endpoints the user should have access to. (optional)